 The result is gloomy and chilling movie with quite terrifying scenes.
 The horror is overwhelming because of its nature - its source maybe alien, but it has human embodiment, the manifestation of the enemy is your friend, or even yourself.

-is much more than body-horror, this movie has philosophical approach toward concepts like identity, self preservation an the price of survival.
+The Thing is much more than body-horror, this movie has philosophical approach toward concepts like identity, self preservation an the price of survival.
 The movie explores how easy social hierarchy and moral concepts can collapse under the threat, or change into different structure, maybe indicating their true nature as artificial systems.

 As for cinematic qualities, the film is very suspenseful almost without dead and static moments.
 The story is quite good, the acting is fine, the effects are impressive and the movie is very memorable.
 The best of Carpenter's films in my opinion.